 Making cauliflower and fennel baked in a parmesan cream sauce is simple.
 First, wash and clean the veggies.
 Quarter the onion and fennel.
 Separate the cauliflower sprigs.
 Roast the veggies in extra virgin olive oil.
 Add the roasted veggies, cream and Parmesan cheese to a deep baking dish then bake until the sauce thickens.
 This is a rich side that goes well with roast pork and baked chicken.
 Works well over pasta, too.

-Cauliflower and Fennel Baked In A Parmesan Cream Sauce Recipe
+Cauliflower and Fennel in a Parmesan Cream Sauce

 Roast vegetables until cauliflower is al dente and slightly golden, about 15-20 minutes.
 Fennel and onion will be tender.
 Remove from oven.